Risperwangui/printf/README.md

-This is a readme file.
+This is a team project
+The authors are Martin Kieti and Risper Ndungu.